 Of course, this is only if you’re feeding your bird plain peanuts.
 If you’re offering salted peanuts, feed them even less (or perhaps not at all).
 We recommend crumbling the peanuts to make them more manageable for your bird.
 They aren’t designed to eat whole peanuts, and they may be a choking risk because of it.

-Cockatiels can safely eat peanuts, and they receive a modest amount of peanuts in their diet.
+Cockatiels can safely eat peanuts, but not the shells!
+They can receive a modest amount of peanuts in their diet.
 However, due to the fact that they are high in fat, you should only feed them in tiny amounts.
 They’re loaded with vitamins and minerals, but they don’t contain all of your bird’s nutrients.

 For the health of your cockatiel, only feed them one or two peanuts per week.
 Make sure to select unsalted peanuts without any additional ingredients.
 Salt can be dangerous for cockatiels if consumed in large amounts, and because they have a small body weight, even a small amount of salt can be harmful.